Resources to download regarding telehealth

 On March 30, CMS released an interim rule with other changes.

+For Medicare claims, use the place of service that would have been used if the patient had been seen face-to-face.
+Do not use POS 02.
 This means, if it is an office visit, you will be paid the higher, non-facility rate, not the facility rate.
 This is about $20 difference for office visits billed with POS 11.
 CMS now says to use modifier 95 on the claim.
 If billing in an outpatient department, use place of service 19 or 22.
 Use the place of service that would have been used.
+Append modifier 95 to the claim.

 Selecting a level of service